 Terrain Generation Tool

-I wanted to create a plugin that allowed the creation of more realistic terrain without having to go to the effort of creating height map images etc. Here is an image of a typical island created with the tool (it takes a few seconds):
+I wanted to create a plugin that allowed the creation of more realistic terrain without having to go to the effort of creating height map images etc. Here is an image of a typical island created with the tool (please note, for large maps you will need to leave it to run for 20 minutes or more for initial generation, it has not crashed, do not interrupt it):

 If you try it out, please let me know your thoughts and post some pictures if you manage to create anything nice!
 Have fun.